Higher moments of intrinsic volumes of random beta-prime polytopes: Introduction and results

 The volume (Lebesgue measure) of a $d$-dimensional convex body is denoted by $\Vol_d$, while for the $s$-dimensional volume ($s\leq d$), $\Vol_s$ will be used.
 For a $d$-dimensional convex body $K \subset \R^d$, the intrinsic volumes $V_0(K), \dots, V_d(K)$ are defined as the coefficients in the Steiner formula

 where $K+\varrho B^d$ is the Minkowski sum of $K$ and the $d$-dimensional ball of radius $\varrho$, and $\kappa_d$ denotes the volume of the $d$-dimensional unit ball.
-Some of the intrinsic volumes have a direct geometric meaning, i.e., $V_d(K) = \Vol_d(K)$, $V_0(K)$ is the Euler characteristic, equal to $1$ for any convex body $K$, $V_1(K)$ is a constant multiple of the mean width, and $V_{d-1}(K)$ is half of the surface area.
+Some intrinsic volumes have a direct geometric meaning, i.e., $V_d(K) = \Vol_d(K)$, $V_0(K)$ is the Euler characteristic, equal to $1$ for any convex body $K$, $V_1(K)$ is a constant multiple of the mean width, and $V_{d-1}(K)$ is half of the surface area.
+The intrinsic volumes of $K$ satisfy Kubota's formula